tangle-network/gadget/README.md

 ## Testing

-`cargo nextest run` is required to run tests, since 1-program per-program space is required for tests due to the nature of the use of static variables in test-only contexts.
+`SKIP_WASM_BUILD=true RUST_LOG=debug cargo nextest run` is required to run tests, since 1-program per-program space is required for tests due to the nature of the use of static variables in test-only contexts.
+There is currently an issue with the WASM build so the `SKIP_WASM_BUILD` flag is required.
+The `RUST_LOG=debug` flag is optional but useful for debugging.

 ## Troubleshooting
 #### GMP Issues